ncardonab/docker-complete-course/dockerfile-walkthrough.md

 - Images are blueprints that contains the code and environment of the application (tools, dependencies, variables, etc)

+- Are either created via Dockerfile or pulled from the container registry

 - Images are read-only

 - From which we can create containers